alum-challenges/problems/python/week-8/library/library.md

 # How To Test
 Here’s how to test your code manually:

 Open your `library.py` file, create two Book instances (you can use this books as input: "The night, The fool and The Dead by Steve Cole, Scifi", "The Name of the Wind by Patrick Rothfuss, Fantasy").
-Create a library instence.
+Create a library instance.

 - Use the `add_book` method to add at least one book to the library.
 Then print all of the books.
 You should see the books you added.

--  Use the `find book` method to find the a book you haven't added.
+-  Use the `find book` method to find a book you haven't added.
 It should return `None`.
-Then use it to find the book that is already there, and it should return the books instance.
+Then use it to find the book that is already there, and it should return the book's instance.

 Use the `borrow` method on a book.